leapmotion/os-controls/src/components/library/README.md

 - DONE: Color -- RGB<T> and RGBA<T> (but do HSV<T> and HSVA<T> later)
 - DONE: All color unit tests should pass (some are currently disabled).
 NOTE: The blending tests for long double aren't passing, but that's probably ok, we could just disallow long double as a component type.
-- Integrate RGB and RGBA into rest of code, replacing "class Color"
+- DONE: Integrate RGB and RGBA into rest of code, replacing "class Color"
 - Unit tests (this depends on SDLController or whatever is needed to create a GL context;
   could also make an interface for that purpose -- perhaps that "make me a GL context" interface would be useful in the GL core component?).